Ap3rtur3/vue-event-registry/README.md

 ## Development

-If you want to contribute, fork and checkout the repository.
+If you want to contribute, then fork and checkout the repository.
 Navigate to local files and install dev dependencies:

 ```bash